apo-orvv/SkyLink/README.md

 Join the league of innovators!
 Here's how you can contribute to SkyLink's journey:

-1. 🛠️ Clone this repository: `git clone https://github.com/your-username/skylink.git`
+1. 🛠️ Clone this repository: `git clone https://github.com/apo-orvv/skylink.git`
 2. 🌆 Create your development playground and set up dependencies.
 3. 🚀 Launch the application locally or take it to the cloud.
 4. 🌟 Share your explorations, enhancements, and magic with the community.

 ## Signals for Contact

 Have celestial questions or suggestions?
-Connect with us via [skylink@dreamadventures.com](mailto:skylink@dreamadventures.com) or dispatch a signal in our repository's issue galaxy.
+Connect with us via our [Inbox](mailto:apoorvdsp@gmail.com) or dispatch a signal in our repository's issue galaxy.

 ## Creative Commons Constellation